tonyho/app-framework-binder/doc/afb-plugin-writing.md

 	    <button formmethod="POST" formaction="api/post/upload-image">Post File</button>
 	</form>

-In that case, the argument named **file** has its value and its path defined and not NULL.
+Argument named **file** should have both its value and path defined.

-The value is the name of the file as it was set by the HTTP client and is generally the filename on the client side.
+The value is the name of the file as it was set by the HTTP client.
+Generally it is the filename on client side.

-The path is the path of the file saved on the temporary local storage area of the application.
-This is a randomly generated and unic filename not linked in any way with the original filename on the client.
+The path is the effective path of saved file on the temporary local storage area of the application.
+This is a randomly generated and unique filename.
+It is not linked with the original filename as used on client side.

-The plugin can use the file at the given path the way that it wants: read, write, remove, copy, rename...
+After success the plugin can use the uploaded file directly from local storage path with no restriction: read, write, remove, copy, rename...
-But when the reply is sent and the query is terminated, the file at this path is destroyed if it still exist.
+Nevertheless when request reply is set and query terminated, the uploaded temporary file at path is destroyed.

 ### Arguments as a JSON object

-Plugins can get all the arguments as one single object.
+Plugins may also request every arguments of a given call as one single object.
-This feature is provided by the function **afb_req_json** that is defined as below:
+This feature is provided by the function **afb_req_json** defined here after:

 	/*
 	 * Gets from the request 'req' the json object hashing the arguments.